fommil/fpmortals/manuscript/wip.md

   def foo[F[_], I, A](input: I): (A => F[Unit]) => F[Unit]
 ~~~~~~~~

-The `ContT` transformer monad is just a container for this signature
+`ContT` is just a container for this signature, with a `Monad` instance

 {lang="text"}
 ~~~~~~~~